quantopian/quantopian-drafts/data-history-draft.md

 represented in UTC.
 Minutes will account for half trading days, and will fill to 9:31 AM to 1:00 PM on those days.

 However, it can be useful to have visibility into whether a trade happened on a given day or minute.
-We will provide an option for the `data.history` methods, which will disable forward filling. e.g., `data.history(bar_count=15, frequency='1d', field='price', ffill=False)`
+We provide an option for the `data.history` methods, which disables forward filling. e.g., `data.history(bar_count=15, frequency='1d', field='price', ffill=False)`
-In that case, the missing day or minute data will have a `nan` value for price, open, volume, etc.
+Will return a dataframe that has `nan` value for price for days on which a given sid did not trade.

 ## Specifying Field and Return Type